prathamesh1729/node-js-class/README.md

   --header 'token: ccmzek5juiis92kp7d70' \
   --data-raw ''
   ```

 #### Orders API

+Authentication via token is required for all Orders APIs

-- POST (create a new order from current cart & pay)
+- **POST** (create a new order from current cart & pay)
+  This API creates a new order from existing items in cart (and the cart is emptied).
+  If the payment is successful, order is marked as paid & email is sent to the user
   ```shell
   curl --location --request POST 'localhost:3000/pizza/orders/' \
   --header 'token: ccmzek5juiis92kp7d70' \